 15. Get Them a Postpartum Doula

 Keep the help coming!
-As time passes for mothers, things get easier, but then new challenges come.
-Look into hiring a postpartum doula for the new mom to continue helping her during those first few months.
+As time passes, some things get easier, but new challenges often come up, too.
+Consider hiring a postpartum doula to support the new mom during those first few months.
 (You can contact DONA International or look at DoulaMatch.net to see if there are doulas in her area that can help.)
 Once the newborn stage is over, keep offering your help with the tasks above.
 The good thing is, when it’s your turn, these mothers will do the same for you. 🙂